Adult Social Services Department Transport Policy – effective from 6 March 2017

 - Who lives in a setting funded by the Adult Social Services, e.g. Residential Care, supported living schemes - The placement is expected to meet the full range of support needs, including transport.

 - Where a person contributes towards a Shared Community Vehicle.

 - Who funds their own social care - Where a self-funder is unable to arrange their own transport and there is no-one who can help them, then we can support them to access appropriate transport to their day services but the person will have to pay the transport provider direct.

-- Who is on a short stay break to return to their day service provision in their local area (unless the cost of their day service provision together with the cost of transport to and from that provision is less than would be charged for them remaining in respite for the day).
+- On a short stay break and needs to return to their day service provision in their local area (unless the cost of their day service provision together with the cost of transport to and from that provision is less than would be charged for them remaining in respite for the day).

-- To attend social clubs and other activities that are not part of their Support Plan.
+- To attend social clubs and other activities that are not part of their Care and Support Plan.